rsksmart/devportal-1.0/_rsk/node/configure/cli.md

     - Starts with one single dash
 - Flag
     - It's a single text, without spaces
-    - Starts with two dashs
+    - Starts with a double dash

 A list of command line flags and paramenters are available: